scoconno/scoconno.github.io/mind/physicalism2/essay.md

 ## Introduction

 Physicalism is the belief that mental events and their properties are entirely physical and can be described in the same objective physical way as all other phenomena in the world.
-If physicalism is true, then a complete physical description of mental states must contain all the information there is to know about those states.
+If physicalism is true, then a complete physical description of every mental state must contain all the information there is to know about those states.
 In 'The Knowledge Argument', Frank Jackson uses his famous Mary thought-experiment to show that this is not the case: that there are facts about mental states not entailed by a complete physical description.
 Several objections have been raised against Jackson's argument, including:

 1. Mary gains ability knowledge, not new propositional knowledge
-2. Mary gains acquaintance knowledge, not new propositional knowledge
 3. Mary learns nothing new when leaving the room.
 3. Mary comes to know the same physical fact but in a different way.